 Panoply—BDaaS platform offering the best of all worlds

-Panoply, the world’s first automated data warehouse, integrates with your data sources, handles data ingestion, and automatically prepares and optimizes data for analysis.
-Get the best of all worlds—SaaS, PaaS and IaaS:
+Panoply integrates with your data sources, handles data ingestion, and automatically puts your data into analysis-ready tables, making it the best of all worlds—SaaS, PaaS and IaaS.

-Like SaaS solutions, you don’t need to figure out your data pipeline.
+- Like SaaS solutions, you don’t need to figure out your data pipeline.
 Bring your data and you’re ready to analyze in minutes.
-Panoply uses AI to automatically prepare, clean, and optimize your data for analysis.